isomerpages/govtech-gobusiness/pages/contact-us.md

     content:
     - phone: +65 6898 1800
     - email: safedistancing@enterprisesg.gov.sg
-    - other: We are expecting a high volume of enquiries and appreciate your understanding and patience.
+    - other: <br><br><br>We are expecting a high volume of enquiries and appreciate your understanding and patience.
 Kindly refrain from submitting duplicate applications to avoid further delays.
 #    - other: For more enquiries,<br>contact us at +65 6898 1800 or drop us an email at safedistancing@enterprisesg.gov.sg
 ---